 Add 1-2 tablespoons of the powder to your dried floral mix, and toss it gently.
 Again, a paper sack works well for this step.

-Step 5: Place potpourri in mason jar or sachets
+Step 5: Place potpourri in a mason jar or sachets

 I used this gift tag maker to create my own custom tag.
 Then I printed and cut a cover for the mason jar lid using the same pattern.